 7. Koldfront 24-Bottle

 Next up is another Koldfront.
-With coolers like this, it’s not hard to see how they have such a stranglehold on this space.
+Again, it’s not hard to see how they have such a stranglehold on this space with coolers like this.

-This cooler will only function properly when left freestanding so check out some of the other fridges we highlight today if you need a built-in unit.
-With noise slashed to almost nothing, you won’t be bothered by that tedious thrum which blights many cheap coolers.
+This cooler will only function properly when left freestanding, so check out some of the other fridges we highlight today if you need a built-in unit.
+With noise slashed to almost nothing, you won’t be bothered by that tedious thrum that blights many cheap coolers.
 You don’t get any vibration either.
 This means the sediment in your wine will remain unmolested.